oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/kubernetes-setup.md

   ![](images/db-04-atp-create-form-config.png)

   9. Enter an admin password, be sure to remember it.
-The current rules are must have at least one number, one upper case, and one lower case letter, if the password does not meet the ruels you will get a error displayed when you switch to the next field.
+The current rules are must have at least one number, one upper case, and one lower case letter, if the password does not meet the rules you will get a error displayed when you switch to the next field.

   10. Re-enter the password you chose in the confirm password box

   ![](images/db-05-atp-create-form-password.png)

-  11. Make sure that the `Allow secure access from everywhere` is enabled.
+  11. Make sure that the **Allow secure access from everywhere** is enabled.

-  12. Chose the `License included` option
+  12. Chose the **License included** option

   ![](images/db-06-atp-create-form-access-and-license.png)

-As a reminder - Be sure to remember the **admin password**, save it in a notes document for later reference.
+As a reminder - Be sure to remember the admin password, save it in a notes document for later reference.

-  13. Click the `Create Autonomous Database` button at the bottom of the page.
+  13. Click the **Create Autonomous Database** button at the bottom of the page.

   ![](images/db-10-atp-creation-in-progress.png)